ArmandoDomi/Machine-Learning-Regression/README.md

 # Machine-Learning-Regression
-Ordinary Least Squares regression, Ridge regression, LASSO regression and polynomial regression comparison Compressive Strength of Concretefor
+Comparison of Ordinary Least Squares regression, Ridge regression, LASSO regression and polynomial regression for Compressive Strength of Concrete dataset.
 <br>You can find the dataset <a href="https://www.kaggle.com/pavanraj159/concrete-compressive-strength-data-set">here</a>